-Select which dataflow and which entities to which you want to connect.
+Select the dataflow and tables to which you want to connect.

-You can connect to any dataflow or entity regardless of which workspace it resides in, and whether or not it was defined in a Premium or non-Premium workspace.
+You can connect to any dataflow or table regardless of which workspace it resides in, and whether or not it was defined in a Premium or non-Premium workspace.

-If DirectQuery is available, you're prompted to choose whether you want to connect to the entities through DirectQuery or Import.
+If DirectQuery is available, you're prompted to choose whether you want to connect to the tables through DirectQuery or Import.

 In DirectQuery mode, you can quickly interrogate large-scale datasets locally.
 However, you cannot perform any additional transformations.

-Using Import bring the data into Power BI, and requires the dataset to be refreshed independently of the dataflow.
+Using Import brings the data into Power BI, and requires the dataset to be refreshed independently of the dataflow.